NOAA-OWP/ngen/doc/BMI_MODELS.md

 * there are some constraints on input and output variables of the sub-modules of a multi-module formulation
   * output variables must be uniquely traceable
-    * there must not be any output variable from a sub-module for which there is another output variable in a different sub-module that has the same config-mapped alias
+    * no two output variables from different sub-modules can share the same `variables_names_map`ped alias
-    * when nothing is set for a variable in ``variables_names_map``, its alias is equal to its name
+    * when nothing is set for a variable in `variables_names_map`, its alias is equal to its name
     * when this doesn't hold, a unique mapped alias must be configured for one of the two (i.e., either an alias added, or changed to something different)
+      * if a sub-module does not add an alias and a sub-module requests data using the shared name, the module without the alias will provide the data no matter the sub-module order
   * input variables must have previously-identified data providers
     * every input variable must have its alias match a property from an output data source
     * one way this works is if the alias is equal to the name of an externally available forcing property (e.g., AORC read from file) defined before the sub-module